 When using power tools, be mindful of electrical safety as well.
 For that, make sure your tools are plugged in properly and connected to outlets you know are grounded.
 Avoid overloading circuits by not plugging in too many high-powered tools simultaneously.
 Always inspect cords for fraying or damage, and never yank the cord out of the outlet to unplug a power tool.
 Instead, grip the plug and pull it straight out, as it can reduce the possibility of electrical hazards.

 Good visibility is crucial when you’re working with sharp tools and intricate measurements.
 Shadows and poor visibility can lead to inaccurate cuts and mistakes.
 To avoid these, install adjustable task lighting directly above your work area, or use lights that clamp on to illuminate the workspace effectively.
 Position the light so that it eliminates any shadows while you’re working.

 9. Learn First Aid Basics

-Despite precautions, accidents can still happen.
+Despite using precautions, accidents can still happen.
 That’s why having knowledge of basic first aid can be a lifesaver.
 Always keep a well-stocked first aid kit in your workshop, including adhesive bandages, antiseptic wipes, sterile gauze, adhesive tape, and tweezers.
 You should learn how to clean and dress minor cuts, manage splinters, and treat burns effectively.

 Woodworking is a great way to spend your free time while giving your creativity a new pursuit.
 By following these precautions and incorporating them into your woodworking routine, you can enjoy your craft while minimizing the risk of unnecessary accidents.
-Having a safe workspace not only protects you but also enhances your enjoyment of this rewarding craft.
+Having a safe workspace not only protects you, but it also enhances your enjoyment of this rewarding craft.